michalspano/jormungandr/docs/user-manual.md

 public static final Map<String, String> JSON_SOURCES = new HashMap<>() {{
         put("config", "path/to/resources/config.json");
         put("score", "path/to/resources/score.json");
-        put("gameScenario1", "path/to/resources/gameScenarios/gameScenario1.json");
+        put("snakeLevel1", "path/to/resources/levels/snakeLevel1.json");
         // ...
-        // add the following line of code put("myCustomLevel", "path/to/resources/gameScenarios/myCustomLevel.json");
+        // add the following line of code put("myCustomLevel", "path/to/resources/levels/myCustomLevel.json");
         // ...
     }};
 ```

 Lastly, create a new __run configuration__ for the new level, where the the user passes the name of the level as the __command-line argument__ (as mentioned in the previous section).
 Passing command-line arguments in `IntelliJ` - [link](https://www.jetbrains.com/help/rider/Unreal_Engine__EzArgs.html).
 The passed command-line argument must correspond to the name of the `JSON` file (without the `.json` extension).

 __NOTE:__ the structure, such as the key names of the `JSON` file, must be the same as the one shown above.
 The values of the attributes can be changed to the desired ones.
 Albeit bear in mind that the values of the attributes must be valid.
 For example, the `x` and `y` coordinates of the snake's head, body must be within the game's board's boundaries (the same, virtually, applies to the enemies and obstacles).
+The path `path/to/resources/` is supposed to represent the path to the `resources` directory of the project.

 ### Additional Features